SnowpackNetworkOverlay/Snowpack-Use-Cases/Use-Case-1-SOCKS/README.md

 ![Initial infra SOCKS5](images/socks5%20over%20snowpack.png)

-When traffic is sent through the snowpack network, metadata such as IP addresses are stripped from the packets before being routed on the Internet, making the users completely anonymous, even to the snowpack network; data is encrypted, split (into what we call snowflakes) and sent over the Internet through different routes, making it next to impossible to track.
-Moreover, it doesn’t change anything for the administrator as he is still able to control and filter the HTTP/HTTPS network’s traffic as he would without the snowpack network.
+When traffic is sent through the snowpack network, metadata such as IP addresses are stripped from the packets before being routed on the Internet, making the users completely anonymous, even to the snowpack network; data is encrypted, split into what we call snowflakes and sent over the Internet through different routes, making it next to impossible to track.
+Moreover, it doesn’t change anything for the administrator as they are still able to control and filter the HTTP/HTTPS network’s traffic as they would without the Snowpack network.

 ## Deploy